liferay/liferay-docs/discover/portal/articles/05-publishing-content-dynamically/03-searching-for-content.markdown

 still planned for removal.
 He indicated they did not have time to remove it, but are planning to have it disabled by default.
 The plan will be to completely remove it for version 7.1.
 Once plan is finalized, this section will need to be updated.
-A ticket (LRDOCS-) has been filed to edit this content, when finalized.
+A ticket (LRDOCS-2094) has been filed to edit this content, when finalized. -Cody -->
--Cody -->

 In order for content to be searchable, it must first be indexed.
 Liferay uses Lucene for indexing and searching for content.
 Please refer to the Lucene